 14. What is included in the program?

 A graduation program will include the full name, photo of, favorite/life Bible verse, and information about each student.
 Participants will provide one portrait photo in high quality digital jpg format.
 Details for how and where to send photos will be sent to all graduation participants after they register.
 Each student will be able to write a 100 – 150 word essay (include any or all of the following: thanks to parents, your experiences homeschooling, your next steps, etc.) as well as their favorite Bible verse (include Bible version).
 We will also provide questions for the graduate to answer that will be used in preparing the personal page in the program.
+All information must be completed and submitted no later than June 9, 2023.

 15. Will there be a photo montage slideshow?